Sign Up for a Free Account

 • Pain is the most common symptom in metastatic epidural spinal cord compression.

 • Other symptoms can include motor weakness, sensory loss, and bowel and bladder incontinence.
-These symptoms often occur late, and outcome is worse when they are present.
+These symptoms often occur late, and the outcome is worse when they are present.

 • Inability to walk at presentation is a poor prognostic sign.